William Borden -- No Reserve. No Retreat. No Regrets.

 Bill Borden is remembered for his commitment to Christian missionary work and a remarkable dedication to serving others without regard to his privileged background.
 His story of selflessness and the determination to serve others has inspired many.

 Billd Borden's legacy is one of selflessness, sacrifice, commitment, and acts of service.
-His story reminds us of the profound impact that one individual can make.
+His story is a statement of the profound impact that one individual can make.

 Note: The 1926 biography Borden of Yale by Mrs. Howard Taylor is now out in an updated edition.
 Published in 2023 by Anko Press, the book was updated by B.F.
 Westen.